eslager/Leaflet-Intro/README.md

 <iframe src="https://ejslgr.github.io/Leaflet-Intro/code-samples/earthquakes-ex1.html" style="width:100%; height:500px;"></iframe>

-## Let's make those markers clickable!
+## Adding interactivity: Let's make those markers clickable!

 If we hover over the markers, we should see the cursor change from the panning hand to the pointing finger, suggesting that we can click on the markers.
 However, clicking doesn't seem to do anything!
 Let's change that.
 Let's make it so that when we click the markers, we get a pop-up window that tells us the location and magnitude of the earthquake and get a link we can click for more information.
 Thankfully each of these things (location, magnitude, and further info link) are available as properties in the earthquake GeoJSON.